 Here you’ll find additional reports and tables including the five-year college and departmental profiles with faculty and student data by college and department, and the annual metrics report for colleges and academic departments.
 Note that the latter of these two reports will require a Virginia Tech userid and password for access.

-Spring 2018 enrollment numbers are now
+Second Summer 2018 enrollment numbers are now

 |ETHENRL||Enrollment by Major, Level, Sex, and Race|